Boating through Harecastle Tunnel

 One September I finally had an opportunity for a longer boating adventure and at last boated through Harecastle on my boat.
 So, what was it actually like?

 Low head room had been mentioned to me by a few colleagues, so I borrowed a hard hat.
 I also checked that our life-jackets were in good order.
 Finally, I checked the dimensions for Harecastle Tunnel, to be sure that my boat would fit through.
 It’s not just width that’s important but air draft and profile too.
 You will also need to ensure that your boat is correctly licensed with valid insurance and a Boat Safety Certificate.

 Passage through the tunnel is in a single direction because only one of the two Harecastle canal tunnels is in operation, which is Thomas Telford’s tunnel, completed in 1827.
 Access is controlled by our tunnel keeper team, who allow groups of boats to pass through in convoy, before reversing the flow of traffic.
 You can check the tunnel's opening times on our stoppage and notices page.

 James Brindley’s original tunnel (pictured below), 11 years in the making and completed in 1777, was finally closed in 1904.
 Over the years mining subsidence led to the gradual lowering of the tunnel roof until it was no longer navigable.

 Before you can pass through the tunnel, all the skippers of the boats in the convoy group must attend a safety briefing.
 It doesn’t take too long, but it is vitally important to know what to do in an emergency, such as a person overboard, breaking down in the middle of the tunnel or a fire, as there have been accidents in the past.

-To get a flavour of what it’s like inside the tunnel why not watch our short video that we filmed on our return passage southbound.
-The ventilation fans are really noisy!
+To get a flavour of what it’s like, watch our short video of boating through Harecastle Tunnel, which was filmed on our return passage southbound.
+The ventilation fans are really noisy.